HaxeFlixel/flixel-docs/documentation/02_handbook/02-flxg-frontends.html.md

 title: "Flixel Frontends"
 ```

-Frontends in HaxeFlixel 3.x are a new structure to the core of Flixel and which tackles the often criticized bloated collection of static methods in FlxG.
+Frontends in HaxeFlixel 3.x are a new structure to the core of Flixel and which tackles the often criticized bloated collection of static methods in `FlxG`.

 Frontends are accessed in `FlxG.frontend` in a similar fashion to what Flixel devs are used to.
 Careful thought has been given to organise them into logical shortcuts.
 This way the API will be easier to browse, remember and maintain.

-For example in HaxeFlixel 2.x to add a `FlxCamera` you would use `FlxG.addCamera(camera:FlxCamera);`, this `addCamera` method has been moved into a `camera` frontend with all the other `camera` related shortcuts.
+For example in HaxeFlixel 2.x to add a `FlxCamera` you would use `FlxG.addCamera(camera:FlxCamera);`, this `addCamera()` method has been moved into a `cameras` frontend with all the other `FlxCamera`-related methods.
 So the code in HaxeFlixel 3.x to add a `FlxCamera` is now `FlxG.cameras.add(camera:FlxCamera)`.

 The Flixel FrontEnds are as follows: